-Perhaps the greatest benefit of becoming a foster parent in Utah is knowing that you are providing a stable home for a child that truly needs it.
+Perhaps the greatest benefit when you become a foster parent in Utah is knowing that you are providing a stable home for a child that truly needs it.
 These are some of the rewards you may experience:

 - The opportunity to serve as a role model for a young person.

 - A chance to make a child feel valued and loved, helping to boost his or her self-esteem and confidence.

 - Learning new skills for parenting and communication.